thebrumby/HotWalletClaimer/README.md

 - Create session: ```screen -S hot_wallet```
 - Check you are in the HotWalletBot directory or ```cd HotWalletBot```
 - Start the script: ```python3 claim.py``` or ```python claim.py```
-- To exit session and leave it running in the background CTRL+A+D
+- To exit the session and leave it running in the background CTRL+A+D
 - To later resume session: ```screen -r```

 If you find this script useful, please consider buying me a coffee to show your support.